 - The Battlefield series has a number of maps being set in a town or city, including the spinoffs of Bad Company 1 & 2 and Battlefield Heroes.

 - Call of Duty does this, especially its Modern Warfare incarnations.
 The Rio De Janeiro levels, especially the first one, are infuriatingly difficult and often referred to as "urban-warfare hell".

-- Most of the Russian missions in World At War are fought in cities.
+- Most of the Russian missions in 2 and Call of Duty: World at War are fought in cities.

 - A good portion of Half-Life 2.

 - Including one of it's multiplayer mods, Iron Grip : The Oppression, where it's the entire focus of the game.

 - The Halo series has several instances of this:

 - Halo 2 has two levels which takes place in the African city of New Mombasa (the future version of Mombasa, Kenya), which the Covenant has occupied.

 - Halo 3: ODST is set entirely within New Mombasa as a Lower-Deck Episode, in which the ODST team navigates through the thoroughly wrecked metropolis.

 - Halo: Reach also has a few levels set in the doomed city of New Alexandria, where the player has to help evacuate civilians, among other things.